volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 This function must return **true** if we do not want the component to render when certain criteria are met, **false** otherwise.

+**Important note:** According to the [React docs](https://reactjs.org/docs/react-api.html#reactmemo), this method only exists as a performance optimization**.** Do not rely on it to “prevent” a render, as this can lead to bugs.

 ## Avoid React.memo()

 Seeing all its benefits, we can assume that it is worth using for almost all components in our app and that's totally wrong assumption.